Boskabadi/SSM/README.md

 This repository contains machine learning (ML) and deep learning (DL) models developed for predicting the Brix index using sensor data, including steam pressure, vacuum pressure, level, and time-series features.
 The repository consists of two Jupyter notebooks:

-SSS_ML.ipynb: Implements various ML models for different input configurations.
+- SSM_ML.ipynb: Implements various ML models for different input configurations.
-SSM_DL.ipynb: Implements various DL architectures for more complex time-series data.
+- SSM_DL.ipynb: Implements various DL architectures for more complex time-series data.
 Project Overview
 The goal is to accurately predict the Brix index using different combinations of sensor inputs across multiple models.
 The models are categorized into three configurations: